Having Us E.ON: Corbyn Names and Shames Energy Firm That Sponsored Labour Conference - Guido Fawkes

-Coverage of Jeremy Corbyn’s speech at the Federation of Small Businesses was overshadowed this morning when the Labour leader blocked a question on Syria.
+Jeremy Corbyn’s speech at the Federation of Small Businesses was overshadowed this morning when the Labour leader blocked a question on Syria.
 So let’s get back to business.
 Announcing plans to woo small firms with a crackdown on late payments by large companies to suppliers, Corbyn named and shamed energy giant E.ON:

 “Some of the biggest names in business are holding huge cash piles that don’t actually belong to them.
 I’m going to name some names based on reports of a reputable credit agency… E.ON, the German energy provider currently pays 78 days over terms.”